dma-ais/AisAbnormal/README.md

            Username to connect to the event database RDBMS host.
       * -eventDataRepositoryType
            Type of repository used to hold event data ('h2', 'pgsql').
-      * -featureData
+      * -statistics
-           Filename of feature data file to read.
+           Filename of statistic data file to read.
         -port
            Port no. for listening to HTTP.
            Default: 8080